NeoGeographyToolkit/vipersci/CONTRIBUTING.rst

     $ tox

    To get flake8 and tox, just pip install them into your virtual environment.

+   Don't forget to add your name to the AUTHORS.rst file!

 6. Commit your changes and push your branch to GitHub::